sakshatshinde/ScrexiiBot/README.md

 # ScrexiiBot
- A discord bot which can talk
+ A discord bot which can listen to your rambling

 ## Installation